silvus/dotfiles/app/.textadept/textadept/TECHNOLOGY.md

 =[Scintilla][] - Scintilla=
     Textadept uses Scintilla as its core text editing component.

-=[TRE][] - Regular Expression Library=
-    Textadept replaces Scintilla's bare-bones Regex capabilities with TRE.
-    Approximate matching is not turned on.

-=[Scinterm][]\* - Scintilla for curses=
-    Textadept uses Scinterm as its core text editing component for the terminal version.

-=[Scintillua][]\* - Dynamic Lua LPeg Lexers for Scintilla=
-    Textadept uses Scintillua and its lexers for highlighting source code.

 ## Scripting

 Textadept uses Lua as its scripting language.
 The editor is primarily written in